mel-miller/mel-site-gtsb/src/pages/about.md

 ##### AUGUST 2012 – PRESENT

-Direct all aspects of web development and visual communication — including strategic planning, policy development, technical direction, visual branding, service design, and resource management — for the Office of the Chief Information Officer Marketing and Communication department.
+Directs all aspects of web development and visual communication — including strategic planning, policy development, technical direction, visual branding, service design, and resource management — for the Office of the Chief Information Officer Marketing and Communication department.

-Lead a diverse team of developers, UX designers, and visual communicators who are responsible for a large portfolio of websites, web applications, digital assets, style guides, component libraries, and accessible document templates.
+Leads a diverse team of developers, UX designers, and visual communicators who are responsible for a large portfolio of websites, web applications, digital assets, style guides, component libraries, and accessible document templates.

-Work hands-on with various development frameworks and design tools — including the development of Drupal websites, distributions, modules and themes.
+Works hands-on with various development frameworks and design tools — including the development of Drupal websites, distributions, modules and themes.

 ### Web Communication Specialist